mindspore.communication.comm_func.broadcast

 • src (int, optional) – Specifies the rank(global rank) of the process that broadcast the tensor.
 And only process src will broadcast the tensor.

 • group (str, optional) – The communication group to work on.
-Default: GlobalComm.WORLD_COMM_GROUP.
+Default: GlobalComm.WORLD_COMM_GROUP, which means "hccl_world_group" in Ascend, and "nccl_world_group" in GPU.

 Returns